belle2/basf2/analysis/doc/Variables.rst

       Create a new alias.

       Variable names are deliberately verbose and explicit (to avoid ambiguity).
-      However, it is often not desirable to deal with long unwieldy variable names particularly in the context of `VariableManagerOutput`.
+      However, it is often not desirable to deal with long unwieldy variable names particularly in the context of :doc:`Variable Manager Output`.

       Example: